-If a DUI defendant instead pleads to the Nevada crime of reckless driving as part of a plea bargain, he/she then has to wait only two (2) years after the case is closed to pursue a record seal.
+If a DUI defendant instead pleads to the Nevada crime of misdemeanor reckless driving as part of a plea bargain, he/she then has to wait only one (1) years after the case is closed to pursue a record seal.
 Moapa criminal defense attorney Neil Shouse explains:

-In 2011, Diana is arrested by the Henderson Police for DUI and is booked at the Henderson Detention Center.
-Diana's attorney then works out a plea bargain whereby the DUI charges are reduced to reckless driving.
-In 2012, the judge closes the case after Diana successfully completes all the sentence terms.
-Diana should then be able to get the record sealed two years later in 2014.
+In 2011, Diana was arrested by the Henderson Police for DUI and is booked at the Henderson Detention Center.
+Diana's attorney then worked out a plea bargain whereby the DUI charges were reduced to reckless driving.
+In 2012, the judge closed the case after Diana successfully completed all the sentence terms.
+Diana should have been able to get the record sealed one year later in 2013.
 Had she not gotten the DUI charges reduced to reckless driving, she would instead have to wait until 2019.

 What is the DUI record sealing process like in Nevada?

 It is time-consuming, complicated, and tedious, which is why it is recommended that defendants retain experienced counsel to handle all the paperwork.
 Otherwise, it is easy to make little mistakes that could jeopardize ever getting the record sealed.
 Read the step-by-step details in our article how to seal criminal records in Nevada.

 Are all DUI record seal applications successful in Nevada?

 Usually yes if the record seal application is done correctly.
 If the court denies a record seal application, applicants have to wait another two years before making a final bid to seal the record.

 How long does the DUI record sealing process take in Nevada?

 Several months.
 Most of it is simply waiting to hear back from government agencies such as the Nevada Criminal History Repository.